Certified TV Host.

 In 2015, Ali premiered his very own show, Cheap Eats, on Cooking Channel.
 Cheap Eats aired for 5 seasons spanning 40 states and 59 cities in as many episodes.
 Currently airing globally on Food Network’s sister channels in Africa, Asia and the UK as well as on Cooking Channel in the US and Canada.

 In 2018, Ali became the host of Food Network’s Spring Baking Championship.
-Ali has made numerous appearances on Food Network’s Chopped and Chopped Junior, Best Thing I Ever Ate and Best Thing I Ever Ate All Star Edition.
+Ali has made numerous appearances on Food Network’s Chopped and Chopped Junior, Best Thing I Ever Ate, Best Thing I Ever Ate All Star Edition, Supermarket Stakeout and NFL Tailgate Takedown.